 Recruiting and retaining qualified scientific, clinical, manufacturing, sales and marketing personnel is critical to our success.
 Due to the small size of the Company and the limited number of employees, each of our executives and key employees serves in a critical role.
 The loss of the services of our executive officers or other key employees could impede the achievement of our development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of, and commercialize products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
-In addition, we rely on consultants and advisors, including scientific and clinical advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to provide services to us.
+In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating drug product, nonclinical development, clinical development, regulatory strategy, and commercial strategy.
+Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to provide services to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.